pedroknup/spotted-app/README.md

 ![](https://i.imgur.com/ITfQqNJ.png)

-I invested a lot of time in the layout, to make it very convincing that the user is using a native application.
+I invested a lot of time in the design, to make users very convinced that they are using a native application.

-Everything in pure scss + javascript
-Including the transitions ;)
+Everything (design) was done in pure scss + javascript Including the transitions ;)

 #### iOS animation